Burt Reynolds grave in Hollywood unveils bronze bust | ExBulletin

 While the bust’s cowboy hat suggests a 1970s Reynolds, it’s designed to look like a more timeless version.

-What they ended up with was “more of an interpretation from each decade,” she said.
+What they ended up with was more of an interpretation of each decade, she said.

 Jones’ workspace during the process would make her look like the biggest Reynolds fan in the world.